Swiss chard nutrition

 Those who will not eat their greens, and particularly if they also smoke, are likely to get lutein macular degeneration; the other phytochemical is zeaxanthin.

-These carotenoids are found in greatest amounts in eggs, and especially free range eggs, kale and spinach or Swiss chard.
+These carotenoids are found in greatest amounts in free range eggs, kale and spinach; or Swiss chard.

 Learn how to grow spinach in your garden; after radishes the easiest of all the vegetables.

-Swiss chard nutrition is an important topic, I think you will agree; it could make the difference between using a magnifying glass to read and a white stick to walk, and being a normal elderly person.
+Swiss chard nutrition is an important topic, I think you will agree; it could make the difference between using a magnifying glass to read and a white stick to walk and being a vigorous, healthy elderly person.

 Understanding Swiss chard nutrition is at the heart of the third of the ten commandments of food security.